-We worked with our client ExactTarget to design an email marketing application for Web.com – who provide hosting and web design services (either DIY or Do-It-For-Me) for small businesses through an online interface.
-Web.com wanted to tap into some of ExactTarget’s extensive email marketing experience for their partnership.
+We worked with our client ExactTarget (now Salesforce Marketing Cloud) to design an email marketing application for Web.com, a hosting and web design provider for small businesses.

-One simple enhancement in speaking to users through the interface was re-thinking what the primary objects were called.
-In the email marketing world ‘Campaigns’ and ‘Subscribers’ are pretty typical for describing emails and the people you can send to but when you’re a contractor or a landscape designer, these words may end up sounding more unusual than typical.
-We worked to reduce the friction users would have when working in the site; ‘Emails’ are emails; ‘Contacts’ are my contacts.
-Both translated well from the real world, not specialized Marketing terms.
+As we considered the beginner’s mind, we re-thought what primary objects were called.
+In the email marketing world ‘Campaigns’ and ‘Subscribers’ are typical ways to describe email and the people who receive them.
+But if you’re a contractor or a landscape designer, these words may end up sounding more unusual than typical.
+We worked to reduce the friction users would have when working in the site; ‘Emails’ are emails; ‘Contacts’ are contacts.
+Both translated well from the real world, not specialized marketing terms.

-Firstly, an important thing we landed on was a guided experience that matured along with the user – 3 states of each dashboard module, help content where no user-content had been created yet and concepts like “Suggested Next Steps” to guide someone with little time who wanted to maximize their product usage.
+We developed a dynamic guided experience that matured along with the user.
+This included three states of each dashboard module, helpful content inserted if no user-content was created yet and concepts like “Suggested Next Steps” to guide someone with little time who wanted to maximize their product usage.

 Creating an Email

-On many services, the experience of creating an email spans many steps before a user actually arrives at the fun part; choosing a theme and layout.
-We cut out all of the standard form fields and details required by other services so users could start creating an email straight away.
+On many email marketing services, the experience of creating an email goes through many steps before a user actually arrives at the fun part of choosing a theme and layout.
+We cut out all of the standard form fields and details so users could start creating an email straight away.

 Our solution to avoid having the end user name and organize emails created but not yet sent was to auto-save drafts as soon as they began adding content.
 The name of the email is then a combination of layout choice along with a timestamp.